silen72/BusDashboard/documentation/documentation.md

 This is made possible because of a fan-made dll that links into OMSI called KOMSI.
 It receives OMSI-internal information, which it in turn sends to a configurable serial port via USB.
 This is a one way communication, it is only capable of sending information.

 Every new frame (each time, a complete screen has been rendered) it sends all information it has gathered in a pretty simple format.
-So the controller needs to be able to reveive the information via serial port from the PC and decode it.
+So the controller needs to be able to receive the information via serial port from the PC and decode it.

 ## Controlling and sending information to OMSI